 Why Community Outperforms Ads (Without Outspending Them)

-The difference in plain terms: advertising is a broadcast where you pay to be seen, and the moment the spend stops, so does the visibility, whereas community is a relationship where you invest in people and the return keeps growing because people carry it forward for you.
+The difference in plain terms: advertising is a broadcast where you pay to be seen, and the moment the spend stops, so does the visibility.
+Community is a relationship where you invest in people and the return keeps growing because people carry it forward for you.

-A Harvard Business Review analysis found that customers who feel a strong sense of community with a brand have a 306% higher lifetime value than those who don’t — they also buy more often, stay longer, and refer others without being asked, which is the part worth underlining.
+A Harvard Business Review analysis found that customers who feel a strong sense of community with a brand have a 306% higher lifetime value than those who don’t.
+They also buy more often, stay longer, and refer others without being asked.
+That last part is worth underlining.

 — Roslyn Foo Tweet